patmllr/snib/README.md

 `clean`

-Removes the `promptready` folder and/or config file from your project.
+Removes the `prompts` folder and/or `sinibconfig.toml` file from your project.

 | Option          | Short | Description                                    |
 | --------------- | ----- | ---------------------------------------------- |